What can I expect at a Hume camp?

-When it comes to recreation, we let kids be kids.
-The high-energy, innovative games at Hume Lake give campers an outlet for their energy, while providing counselors a chance to encourage team-building and leadership skills.
+The high-energy, innovative games at Hume New England give campers an outlet for their energy, while providing counselors a chance to encourage team-building and leadership skills.
+We call it recreation.

 It is a place of great natural beauty, with warm bright summer days, cool starry nights, crisp colorful autumns, cold snowy winters, sparkling water, and woodsy wilderness surroundings.

-Hume Lake’s expansive acreage and comfortable facilities in the Sequoia National Forest provide dynamic and powerful opportunities for Christian growth and fellowship in a setting rich with potential for outdoor enjoyment, challenge, recreation, and relaxation.
+Hume New England’s expansive acreage and comfortable facilities in the Berkshire Mountains provide dynamic and powerful opportunities for Christian growth and fellowship in a setting rich with potential for outdoor enjoyment, challenge, recreation, and relaxation.

-Hume Lake has an arsenal of age-appropriate seasonal activities for you and your students.
+Hume New England has an arsenal of age-appropriate seasonal activities for you and your students.
 Each afternoon during free-time they will enjoy traditional camp favorites as well as exciting new activities—all within walking distance!

-The dramatic video productions and themed team names are some of the programming elements we use to capture campers’ attention, win their trust, and direct their focus to the Gospel of Jesus Christ.
+We produce our own video series specifically to capture campers’ attention, win their trust, and direct their focus to the Gospel of Jesus Christ.

-Let us agree on one thing: your youth pastor—not us or any other ministry resource provider—knows your youth group best.
-We run camp in order to give youth pastors freedom to do what they do best—relate to students, listen, offer guidance, love.
-To that end, we free them up from the myriad details required for a successful, memorable camping experience—the programming, lodging, meals, recreation, speakers, music.
-They do enough of that anyway.
+We run camp in order to give youth workers freedom to do what they do best—relate to students, listen, offer love and guidance.
+We free them up from the myriad of details required for a successful, memorable camping experience—the programming, lodging, meals, recreation, speakers, and music so they can minister to students.

 After all, when Jesus left this planet, he left behind a church, not a camp.